ahjustsea/BuyTheDip/index.md

 Current status: **Mole** is in live beta.
 Birthdate: Oct 27th, 2021.

 Going to bed?
 Stepping out for dinner?
 Kids crying their eyes out? **Mole** [@bitcoindipsMole](https://twitter.com/bitcoindipsMole) is here to help!
 Mole gives suggestions for limit buys based on z-scores so that you can catch large dips while you are away from the computer.
-For Mole to respond, you have to follow follow [@bitcoindips](https://twitter.com/bitcoindips).
+For Mole to respond, you have to follow [@bitcoindips](https://twitter.com/bitcoindips).

 Function 1: To get dip levels, tweet ***"@bitcoindips !HeyMole $SYMBOL"***.
 For example, tweet ***"@bitcoindips !HeyMole $BTC"*** to get bitcoin suggestions.
 If you try calling more than one symbol, only the first will be used.